-Come learn with us at the farm!
+Come learn about and with us at the farm!
 We love to learn and to share our experiences and knowledge with others.
 Let us know if you'd like to see a particular topic offered and we'll see what we can do.

-Crafting a Wreath
+Crafting a Wreath Workshop

 Beauty is all around us.
 We just have to see it!
 The farm yields all different kinds of decorative plant materials, feathers, and other design elements.
 Come make a decorative wreath with us using available materials of your choice!
 Don't think you're very artsy?
 We can help you find your style, color, and balance.
 We already have a lot of dried materials and feathers to work with but we can also have fun walking the farm to see what additional materials we can find.

-Beginning Chicken Keeping
+Beginning Chicken Keeping Workshop

 Love eggs and want to produce your own?
 Captivated by chickens but don't know how to care for them?
 Come to the farm to learn!
 We'll talk about chicken breeds, behavior, chicks versus pullets, coop and run size and design, free-range versus contained, best care practices, basic health, wellness, first aid, and more - all with an eye toward keeping costs down.
 Of course you'll also get to meet the ladies and gent and tour their homes!